neuroscout/neuroscout/README.md

 Finally, set up the frontend's env variables by modifying `neuroscout/frontend/src/config.ts.example` and saving as `neuroscout/frontend/src/config.ts`.

+For single sign on using Google, a [sign-in project](https://developers.google.com/identity/sign-in/web/sign-in) is needed.

 ## Initalizing backend
 Build the containers and start services using the development configuration: